[4 Steps] Django Social Login with Facebook

 You have installed Django successfully.
 Your project is up and running.

-2. Install and Set Social Authentication Module
+2. Install and Set the Social Authentication Module

 In this Django social login with Facebook tutorial, we are using the social-auth-app-django Python module for social authentication.